IL2648/fuzzer/README.md

 5.)
 Run the command <code>python setup.py install</code>

 6.)
-Navigate to where you cloned the fuzzer repo (this repo)
+Download the zip file for master from <a href="https://github.com/bdoms/beautifulsoup">here</a>

 7.)
-Run the command <code>python fuzzer.py</code>
+Unzip the file you just downloaded

 8.)
-This should output the HTML from the homepage of the DVWA
+Open a command line and navigate to the folder you just unzipped

+9.)
+Run the command <code>python setup.py install</code>